lmoratti/ctf_auto_flagsend/README.md

 ##Options:
 * --submit_url
-** [OPTIONAL] Change the submission URL.
+  * [OPTIONAL] Change the submission URL.
 Default "https://redteamassociation.com/submit"
 * -token
-** The session token to submit.
+  * [REQUIRED] The session token to submit.
 You can find the token here after logging in.
 ![token.png](token.png)
-** --sleep
+* --sleep
-** The sleep interval to use.
+  * [OPTIONAL] The sleep interval to use.
 Default is 55 secs.')
 * --number_of_teams
-** Number of teams participating.
+  * [OPTIONAL] Number of teams participating.
 Default 6.')
 * --flags_per_team
-** Flags per team.
+  * [OPTIONAL] Flags per team.
 Default 4.')
 * --env_updater_script
-** Path to a script to update environment variables with flags.
+  * [OPTIONAL] Path to a script to update environment variables with flags.